Rosa rubiginosa var. rubiginosa

 - Sun to light shade.
 Moist soils.
 May be used as hedge or screen, can be held to 4 ft (1.2 m) by annual pruning.
 Sometimes planted for its aromatic foliage.

 - Hardy to USDA Zone 4 Native to Europe, North Africa, to western Asia.
+Considered an invasive species or a weed in several countries in the Southern Hemisphere.
 Often planted in North America, it has frequently escaped from cultivation and in the Pacific West it is found from British Columbia south on the west side of the Cascades into northern California, often naturalized along roadsides and in pastures.

 - rubiginosa: Latin, rusty, rust covered. eglanteria: from Old French aiglantine, prickly.